Difference Between Stop Loss and Stop Limit

 Types of Stop-Limit Order

-• Buy Stop Limit order: Buy Stop Limit order allows traders to place a limit order at a specific price (lower) once the Ask price reaches the Stop level.
+• Buy Stop Limit order: A Buy Stop Limit order allows traders to place a limit order at a specific price (lower) once the Ask price reaches the Stop level.
 This is beneficial for traders who want to buy an asset only if the price reaches or exceeds a specific level but do not want to pay too much for it.

 • Sell Stop Limit order: A Sell Stop Limit order allows traders to place a limit order to sell a security once the Bid price reaches a specified level, ensuring they can exit their position at a predetermined price or better.
 Each time the Sell Limit is established below the Bid price but above the Stop level.